Cannold/cannold.com/_posts/2015-04-08-medical-refusal-rights-why-pregnant-women-have-them-too.md

 published: 2015-04-08
 tags: ~
 title: 'Medical Refusal Rights: Why pregnant women have them, too '
+excerpt_separator: "<!--break-->"
+---

---- "Today, we learned about the death of a 28-year-old pregnant woman from Sydney.
+"Today, we learned about the death of a 28-year-old pregnant woman from Sydney.
   She didnâ\x80\x99t die today.
 She died last year, or perhaps even earlier.
-But we are hearing her story now because of a letter two of the womenâ\x80\x99s doctors have written about the case.\r\n\r\nThe letter, published in a medical journal and reported today by the Sydney Morning Herald, tells of a woman who arrived at the Prince of Wales hospital at 28-weeks, suffering from pre-eclampsia â\x80\x93 a severe complication of pregnancy.
+But we are hearing her story now because of a letter two of the womenâ\x80\x99s doctors have written about the case.<!--break-->\r\n\r\nThe letter, published in a medical journal and reported today by the Sydney Morning Herald, tells of a woman who arrived at the Prince of Wales hospital at 28-weeks, suffering from pre-eclampsia â\x80\x93 a severe complication of pregnancy.
 Things go from bad to worse when medical staff diagnosed